jbreckmckye/trkl/README.md

     a(3);
     c(); // equals 3 + 2 = 5

 You don't have to provide anything to computed to notify if it of your dependencies.
-This differs from e.g. Flyd's dependent streams, where you have to remember to explicitly pass in all the observables your computation depends on.
+This differs from other libraries, where you have to remember to explicitly pass in all the observables your computation depends on (I'm looking at you, Flyd).

 Dependencies can even be dynamic!